 The eclectic style bathroom boldly mixes and matches elements from various trends for a look that’s striking and unique.
 For instance, you might pair floral wallpaper with industrial brushed steel fittings for a clash of masculine and feminine, tongue and groove panelling with a minimalist white suite for a countryside-meets-city bathroom, or youthful funky colours with Victorian mirror surrounds for a bathroom that blends old and new.
 Guaranteed to put a stamp of individuality on the most anonymous of spaces, the result is always sure to be fresh, exciting and a hot topic of conversation.

-The minimalist bathroom is all about tasteful elegance, freedom from clutter and a sleek, perfect finish.
+Popular in Singapore, the minimalist bathroom is all about tasteful elegance, freedom from clutter and a sleek, perfect finish complete with a flowing Feng Shui feel.
 Baths and basins are usually in white, with pared back, highly architectural shapes, and discreet neutral tones tend to predominate.
 Patterned marbles and a mixture of stones can create texture and a feeling of refined luxury, while a darkly tiled floor or contrasting feature wall can be used to add interest to the bathroom.
 At their best, minimalist bathrooms are oases of serenity, but they can sometimes fall into the trap of seeming a little chilly and unwelcoming.

 The modern bathroom is a happy medium between the elegant restraint of minimalism and the exuberance and flair of eclectic design.
 At the heart of it, ideally, should be a luxurious shower, a stylish designer wash basin, a sturdy free-standing bath and a few other creature comforts.
 But these can be framed in a range of colours from pale pastels to popping purples, and the overall bathroom should feel like part of a living, breathing home rather than a spa or hotel, with a scattering of accessories chosen to reflect the owner’s personality and gender.
 This style of bathroom also has broad commercial appeal, making it an ideal look if you’re renovating a property with a view to selling it on in the short term.